BenLauwens/ThinkJulia.jl/docs/src/chap02.md

 Programmers generally choose names for their variables that are meaningful—they document what the variable is used for.

 Variable names can be as long as you like.
 They can contain almost all Unicode characters, but they can’t begin with a number.
-It is legal to use uppercase letters, but it is conventional to use only lower case for variables names.
+It is legal to use uppercase letters, but it is conventional to use only lower case for variable names.

+Unicode characters can be entered via tab completion of LaTeX-like abbreviations in the Julia REPL.

 The underscore character, `_`, can appear in a name.
 It is often used in names with multiple words, such as `your_name` or `airspeed_of_unladen_swallow`.